Before we go much further let’s go through the Japanese number system, starting with 1-10.

 2,488 = (2 x 1,000) + (4 x 100) + (8 x 10) + 8

-As a general rule (not only applicable for numbers), when the joining of two kanji results in the following combinations a bridging っ replaces the last syllable of the preceding kanji, and sometimes a dakuten or handakuten is added to the first syllable of the succeeding character.
+As a general rule (not only applicable for numbers), when joining two kanji results in the following combinations a bridging っ replaces the last syllable of the preceding kanji, and sometimes a dakuten or handakuten is added to the first syllable of the succeeding character.

 - う + は